Beginning May 12, 2021, Eligible Households Can Sign Up for Emergency Broadband Benefit

 Broadband Data Collection Consumer Information Survey

-You may be interested in completing a consumer survey for the Federal Communications Commission (FCC) that will improve the national Fixed Broadband Deployment Map.
+You may be interested in participating in a consumer survey for the Federal Communications Commission (FCC) that will improve the national Fixed Broadband Deployment Map.
 The FCC survey enables consumers to report actual on-the-ground broadband availability and experience, which may help direct future broadband investment.
-All New Yorkers are encouraged to participate in the survey.
+All New Yorkers are encouraged to participate in the survey, even if your household already subscribes to a high-speed internet service.
 For more information and to participate, please visit the FCC’s Broadband Data Collection Consumer Information survey website.

 What is the Rural Digital Opportunity Fund (RDOF)?
 Will I receive broadband service through RDOF?